 This is where the spousal letter comes into play.
 This can establish a life impact for a veteran.
 It can also play a crucial role in firmly establishing service connection as well.
 A spousal letter can help you if you were married during your service and your wife observed the change in you after you developed sleep apnea.
 Did you know that sleep apnea, has been medically proven to be a secondary to PTSD?
-You would know this if you were working with a VCE from VA Claims Insider!
+You would know this if you were working with a Veteran Coach from VA Claims Insider!

 The spousal letter should have a flow to it.
 It should clearly describe how he or she knows the veteran and for the length of time.
 Then in the spouses own words, talk about the change noticed in the veteran.
 These changes should include at least some of the symptoms of sleep apnea.
 Trust me your spouse will enjoy discussing how your snoring affects them!